HUAWEI-Theory-Lab/deepqueuenet/README.md

 ## Description
 ---
-In this demo, we illustrate how to use DeepQueueNet step-by-step to make end-to-end inference on a fattree topology with different traffic patterns (Traffic Pattern Generality):
+In this demo, we illustrate how to use DeepQueueNet step-by-step to make end-to-end inference on a fattree topology with input flows of different traffic patterns (traffic pattern generality):
 - MAP
 - Poisson process
 - On-off process.

 The code of DeepQueueNet used in the demo is available on the [code_deepQueueNet](./code_deepQueueNet) directory.

 The first jupyter notebook (`1. device model.ipynb`) shows how to use device-level data to train a device model.
-Namely, to predict the delay distribution of a packet given the past T time steps' information when it arrives at a N-port switch:
+Namely, to predict the delay distribution of a packet given the past T time steps' information when it arrives at an N-port switch:

 $$
 [x_{t-T+1}, x_{t-T+1}, \cdots, x_t]\stackrel{f(\cdot)}{\longrightarrow} delay.